mmirhoseini/babbel_words_game/README.md

 I was about to create a classic Android Application using old method of all codes in a single MainActivity because of time shortage!
 But I prefer to be a professional and spend more time to have a clean-code using MVP and Dagger.

+Having one presenter for both menu and game was cause by time shortage, and if I had more time I would separate them because of their different functionality.

 I always prefer to user libraries that makes development easier and let me think more about the logic of the Application and what to do, instead of how to do.

 I am also a fan of Functional Programming and always use Retrolambda to use this ability in all Android versions, and try to think more functional.

 ### Improvements ###

-Fist of all, I would add some testes to check my application functionality during development and or adding new features.
+Fist of all, I would add some testes to check my application functionality during development and avoid side effects while adding new features.
+By the way, because of implementing MVP methodology, Unit testing is so easy and we can also add some Android UI Instrumentation Tests using Robolectric.

-I would also refactor some parts that was written too fast, and somehow are not very clean. (for instance TimeManager only holds the time data! and time is being managed with presenter.)
+I would also refactor some parts that was written too fast, and somehow are not clean. (for instance TimeManager only holds the time data, and time is being managed with presenter!)